jaanvi-bajaj/jaanvi-bajaj/README.md

 ---

 ### 🎶 Vibe Check
-> *"The journey of learning never stops, and neither do I!"* ✨
+> *""Currently in Alpha: Shipping features, not excuses.
+The rest is commentary.""* ✨

 </div>
 <div align="center">